Canadian-Sheep-Federation/CSFIntershipAssessment2024/AIDeveloperAssessmentCompleted/ReadMe.md

 ### 6. Save the Recorded Frames
 Save frames with detected carrots for further analysis or verification.

-## Future Work

-- **Performance Optimization:** Improve frame processing speed and model inference time.
-- **Robustness:** Enhance model accuracy in varying lighting and background conditions.
-- **Scalability:** Develop a more scalable solution for deployment in real-world grocery store environments.

 ## Demo

 For a demonstration of the toy implementation showcasing fundamental classification concepts, please refer to the accompanying notebook or code file.